r-pufky/steam/README.md

 sudo zfs set quota=2T zpool1/docker
 ```

-## Windows (wine) takes ~5 minutes to launch on first boot.
+## Windows (wine) takes ~5 minutes to launch on first boot
 Wine may block on boot events during the first boot.
-This is expressed by
+This is expressed by an
-approximately a 5 minutes pause during these messages:
+approximate 5 minute pause during these messages:

 > _"0014:err:ole:get_local_server_stream Failed: 80004002"_
+>
 > _"__wine_kernel_init boot event wait timed out"_

 Subsequent boots will not see the delay.
 This should be mitigated in the